01 of 13

 Lush growth, palm trees, and forests covered the islands, obscuring the water beyond.
 Left to nature, the tropical growth covered most of the ruins of the infamous penal colony.Continue to 9 of 13 below.

 The hospital was a busy place.
 Numerous prisoners would fall ill with tropical fevers, injuries, exhaustion, and other ailments.

 Thousands died in the penal colony, whether trying to escape, or of natural causes, illnesses, and brutal treatment.Continue to 10 of 13 below.

 10 of 13

 In contrast to the prisoners, the Director lived in some comfort high on the hill, with scenic views over the water and pleasant breezes tempering the heat and humidity.

-The house is now a museum with documents relating to the penal colony's history.Continue to 13 of 15 below.
+The house is now a museum with documents relating to the penal colony's history.Continue to 11 of 13 below.

 Over the span of the Devil's Island prison system, of the 80,000 men sent there, only 30,000 survived.
-Of those prisoners who survived their prison term, they were still condemned: they had to live the rest of their lives in French GuianaContinue to 14 of 15 below.
+Those prisoners who made it through their term were still condemned to spend the rest of their lives in French Guiana.Continue to 12 of 13 below.

-Cayenne, on the mainland, lacks a deep water port, so the islands, with the exception of Devil's Island itself, serves the purpose.Continue to 15 of 15 below.
+Cayenne, on the mainland, lacks a deep water port, so the islands, with the exception of Devil's Island itself, serve the purpose.Continue to 13 of 13 below.

-Devil's Island is now a resort on Isle Royale, not Devil's Island itself.
+Devil's Island is now a resort on Île Royale, not Devil's Island itself.
 It is possible to stay overnight in the former guard's mess.